hmshreyas7/dish-wish/app/src/main/res/README.md

 ## \menu

-The "done" button used to add a new dish is added to the toolbar using `app_bar_options`.
+The "done" button used to add a new dish and the "delete" button used to remove an existing one are added to the toolbar using `app_bar_options`.

 ## \values